 3. Contact Appalachian Heating When Your Furnace is Making Odd Noises

 Some furnaces, especially older ones, may be louder than others.
-But if you’re detecting extremely loud or weird noises, you might need to contact a heating and cooling company like Appalachian Heating for furnace repair in Mount Hope.
+But if you’re detecting extremely loud or weird noises, you might need to contact a heating and cooling company like Appalachian Heating for furnace repair in Beckley and Mount Hope.

 Here are a couple of noises to keep an eye out for, how to fix them and when to call a professional.